jasonxanthakis/LifeQuest/metrics_service/README.md

 1. Follow steps 1-4 in the above section
 2. Use the command `pytest` to run all unit and integration tests
     - Note: use the command `pytest --cov` to run the tests with a coverage report

+## Other Scripts

+### Generate Fictitious Users
+1. Follow steps 1-4 in the above section
+2. Use the command `python ./app/scripts/generate_mock_data.py`
+    - Note: this will generate a set of 10 fictitious users, each with 100 days of experience completing quests in the app